 When your flooring is still fairly young, you have the option of taking care of scratches and scuffs on your own.
 With the amount of maintenance you provide your floors, it can be upsetting to notice that scratches are being made – but it is completely normal, we promise!
 Unfortunately, there are circumstances we simply can’t stop from happening – like a shoe with a rock in it – and we have to roll with the punches.
 Luckily, hardwood flooring can be simple to fix when there are only a few scratches that have occurred.
 However, if at any point a large amount of damage has been sustained by your hardwood, calling a professional in is the best choice.

 Visiting your local home improvement store will give you a few options to choose from when you are wanting to deal with fixing your hardwood.
 Many offer a liquid scratch fixer, which (when following the directions exactly) should be able to offer a solution to most of the minimal scratches on your hardwood flooring.
 There are also floor polishes and waxes that allow you to bring some of the shine back to your floors, something you might not have thought was possible!
-While the floor polishes and waxes can be a cumbersome process, utilizing these high-quality products can help your floors last longer in some cases.
+While the floor polishes and waxes can be a cumbersome process, utilizing these high-quality products can help your floors last longer in some cases, we recommend bona finishes.